huaminghuangtw/Evergreen-Notes/Permanent-Notes/every-single-day-chop-wood-carry-waters.md

 > _“Don’t stop.
 Don’t even think about stopping until you get there, and don’t give much thought to where ‘there’ is.
 Whatever comes, just don’t stop.” — Phil Knight_---

+> _“Every day of our lives, we are on the verge of making those slight changes that would make all the difference.” — Mignon McLaughlin_

 ---